 Josh’s movement journey began when he was tormented by lower back pain.
 After 14 surgeries and hundreds of doctors he found no relief from chronic pain.
 He healed himself through yoga and mindfulness practices.
-Josh spent over a decade as a critical care registered nurse, working in intensive care.
+Josh has also been a critical care registered nurse, working in intensive care, for almost 2o years.
 His passion for healing himself and others developed into his passion for partner acrobatics.
 Josh’s mission in life is to empower people to find their own path to happiness, healing, support, and love.

 Lizzy is life-long circus monkey with Masters in Business and Economics.
 From the time she could crawl she was monkeying around and was lucky enough to have an older brother that was in the circus.
 Lizzy loves playing with and learning from friends and sees everyone’s potential to be an acrobatic super hero!
 In addition to teaching yoga, she has facilitated an after-school circus program for under-served youth, a women’s empowerment group in Washington DC, and women’s political training programs in the Middle East.
 Lizzy believes that acrobatics helps us learn life lessons about balance, inner-strength, and literally and figuratively lifting up others.